Please be ready with your application reference number starting with 'P'. For example P1234567

 If you receive a court summons for a robbery charge, you should contact the services of a criminal lawyer experienced in South Australian criminal laws.

-A robbery offence on your criminal record can damage your prospects or applications where your police check is assessed for work purposes.
+A robbery offence on your criminal record can damage your prospects or applications where your Nationally Coordinated Criminal History Check is assessed for work purposes.

 However, in Court, your lawyer can help to seek intervention programs through a;